2017 St. Louis Cardinals season: Players

 Former Cubs' center fielder and free agent Dexter Fowler signed with the Cardinals on December 9, 2016, for $82.5 mil. over 5 years.
 The contract includes a full no-trade clause.

 Yadier Molina reached an agreement for a 3-year contract extension on April 2, for a reported $60 million, making him the highest-paid catcher in baseball.
 He wasn't interested in exercising his 2018 mutual option, which would have been worth $15 million.
 The average annual value of Giants' catcher Buster Posey's contract is $18.5 million.
 The extension assures Molina of remaining in St. Louis through 2020, and increases the chances that he will finish his career having played for just one organization that drafted him (2000), and he has been in the majors since 2004.
 This distinction of having Molina retire as a Cardinal is something that carried weight for both parties throughout the negotiations.

-In the 12 seasons Molina has been the No. 1 catcher, the Cards have won more regular-season games than any other National League team (1,075).
+In the 12 seasons Molina has been the No. 1 catcher, the Cards won more regular-season games than any other National League team (1,075).

-Their 48 postseason victories are the most in baseball in that time.
-There have been three NL pennants and World Series wins in 2006 and 2011.
+Their 48 postseason victories were the most in baseball in that time, and they had three NL pennants and World Series wins in 2006 and 2011.

-Molina?
-Seven-time All-Star.
-Eight-time Gold Glove winner.
-Throwing arm one of the best ever.
+Molina was a seven-time All-Star and an eight-time Gold Glove winner.
 The Cards have a 3.79 ERA over the past 12 years, the second lowest in the Majors.
 The Cards had two other factors to weigh.
 One is that one of their top prospects, Carson Kelly, is a catcher and widely considered Major League ready.
 Another is that Molina's 1,582 games are the 24th most in history at his position, and he's likely to become just the sixth to break the 2,000-game mark.

 No position takes its toll on a body more than catcher.
 Still, at 34, Molina is coming off a season in which he started a career-high 142 games and batted .307.
 He batted .333 in the World Baseball Classic (Puerto Rico), and looked as good as ever behind the plate.

 April 3 brought yet another contract extension.
 Stephen Piscotty, 26, signed a six-year extension for a reported $33.75 million ($5.625 mil. average), with a $15 million option for 2023 on April 3.
 Piscotty was not yet arbitration-eligible, and his first year of free-agent eligibility was to be 2022.
 Five years ago, the Cardinals plucked Piscotty out of Stanford University with one of the two picks they netted as compensation for Albert Pujols' departure.
 Since making his big league debut, Piscotty has posted a .282/.349/.467 slash line and an .816 OPS.
 In 2016, Piscotty led the Cards in games played (153), runs scored (86), RBIs (85) and game-winning RBIs (10).